-Growing a business is hard.
+Growing a business is hard Growing an accounting firm is hard.
 Do it well though, and the rewards are great… not just financially, but emotionally and professionally.
 You get to make a profound positive difference in the lives of your team and your clients.

-So what preparation can first-time entrepreneurs do, to better prepare themselves for building a business?
+So what preparation can first-time entrepreneurs and startup accountants do, to better prepare themselves for building a business?
 Like parenting, there’s no substitute for life experience—“You can’t learn to swim by reading a book,” as they say.
 You have to dive in and get wet.

 Having said that, I know that in my business career of starting ventures including consulting firms, medical device and software companies and our digital marketing agency, there are some books that have made a profound impact on my effectiveness as an entrepreneur.
 And even though I also invested many tens of thousands of dollars in an MBA in entrepreneurship and new venture management where I learnt a lot, was a member of The 1% Club (top 1% of students) and had a lot of fun twice representing Australia in the world final of the Moot Corp business planning and capital raising competition over at the University of Texas in Austin, there are a handful of business books that I always refer back to and that I notice are often also mentioned in discussions with fellow entrepreneurs.

-So here it is… my list of 5 books I believe governments should require people to read before they start a business:
+So here it is… my list of 5 books I believe governments should require people to read before they start a business, including an accounting firm:

 - The E-Myth Revisited — Michael Gerber